©

 Did you know?

-This Renaissance château, built on an intact feudal wall, perpetuates the memory of Louis XII, Colbert and Napoleon.
+This Renaissance château, built on an intact feudal wall, bears witness to Louis XII, Colbert and Napoleon.

-The salon is decorated in honor of Louis XII and Anne de Bretagne.
+The drawing room is decorated in honour of Louis XII and Anne de Bretagne.

-A park and gardens classified as remarkable gardens, reflecting the history of gardens
+A park and gardens classified as outstanding gardens, reflecting the history of gardens

-In the landscaped park with its century-old trees surrounding the château, the gardens offer a beautiful contrast between the long perspectives on the water of the Renaissance canals and the enclosed gardens (hortus conclusus) of the 19th-centurychartreuses .
+In the landscaped park with its century-old trees surrounding the château, the gardens offer a wonderful contrast between the long views over the water of the Renaissance canals and the enclosed gardens (hortus conclusus) of the 19th-centuryCarthusian monasteries .

-They guide visitors on a veritable promenade through the art of gardens: the rose garden through two Renaissance pavilions, the Carré en l’île with its pleated hornbeams and the 5 chartreuses, each with its own themed garden (the mixed-border, the sculpted orchard, the meditation garden, the cloister of simple plants and the parterres de broderies de buis).
+They guide visitors on a veritable promenade through the art of gardening: the rose garden through two Renaissance pavilions, the Carré en l’île with its pleated hornbeams and the 5 chartreuses, each with its own themed garden (the mixed border, the sculpted orchard, the meditation garden, the cloister of simple plants and the parterres of boxwood embroidery).

 The Museum of Popular Arts and Traditions

-A permanent exhibition depicting daily life in the village of Ainay-le-Vieil before the 1914 war.
+A permanent exhibition depicting everyday life in the village of Ainay-le-Vieil before the 1914 war.

-Discover the rural world, its customs, daily life and the wealth of trades that existed at the time: a shop, a classroom, a clogmaker’s workshop, a blacksmith’s workshop, old beehives and the typical interior of an early 20th-century farming family.
+Discover the rural world, its customs, its daily life and the wealth of trades that existed at the time: a shop, a classroom, a clogmaker’s workshop, a blacksmith’s workshop, old beehives and the typical interior of a farming family at the beginning of the 20th century.